JuliaDocs/Documenter.jl/docs/src/man/guide.md

 the `@docs` block in `build/index.md`.
 Note that *more than one* object can be referenced inside a `@docs` block -- just place each one on a separate line.

-Note that the module in which a `@docs` block is evaluated in `Main`.
+Note that a `@docs` block is evaluated in the `Main` module.
 This means that each object listed in the block must be visible there.
 The module can be changed to something else on a per-page basis with a `@meta` block as in the following